cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

    platform in the group.

-Preferred and backup hosts and platforms
+Preferred and Backup Hosts and Platforms
 ----------------------------------------

 - **You can set how hosts are selected from platforms.**